What is included in a LIR?

 Groundwater quality

-Your report will include any relevant groundwater quality information available within a 1 kilometre radius of the property, along with a map showing locations of the monitored sites.
+Your report will include any relevant groundwater quality information available within a one kilometre radius of the property, along with a map showing locations of the monitored sites.
 All ground water quality information included in LIRs is searchable using Canterbury Maps.

 Surface water quantity